Home » The Cellar Underground Brewpub Opens in Downtown Bend

-Now, the Roberts are thrilled to bring their cask ales to downtown Bend.
-In a speakeasy-like setting, The Cellar features in-house brews, including Irish Red-mond Ale, Jackpine IPA, and Best Bitter.
-You can also look forward to a few site-specific beers made for the Redmond and Bend locations, respectively.
+Avara and Deven Roberts opened Porter Brewing Co. in September 2018 in Redmond.
+They aimed to create Central Oregon’s first all-cask brewery, specializing in cask-conditioned ales.
+Now, the Roberts are thrilled to bring their cask ales to the underground cellars in Bend.
+In a speakeasy-like setting, The Cellar features in-house brews like Irish Red-mond Ale, Jackpine IPA, and Best Bitter.
+Also, site-specific beers are being brewed for the Redmond and Bend locations, respectively.

 Bend Brewpub on the Horizon

+“Unfortunately, COVID derailed the original opening date, and everything got pushed out,” Avara shares.
 “Things seemed to move much slower during [the pandemic], especially the first half of the year.
 It took longer to get permits, for paperwork to process, to book contractors, even the cost of building materials skyrocketed.
 We never really talked about stopping the project.
 In our minds, we had already made the decision to persevere through the unknown of 2020 and move forward with the taproom.”

 The Cellar Preserves History for Beer, Bend, and Family

 Some breweries force-carbonate their beer using carbon dioxide.
-Cask conditioning uses a different method that allows the carbonation to occur naturally during its secondary fermentation process.
+Cask conditioning uses a different method that allows carbonation to occur naturally during its secondary fermentation process.
 Beer is transferred to the casks, where yeast consumes its sugars and thus producing carbon dioxide.

 It’s also during this time that unique flavors are developed.
-“You’ll find this was the traditional method of serving beer in the pubs in Britain, and it dates back to hundreds of years ago.”
+“You’ll find this was the traditional method of serving beer in the pubs in Britain, and it dates back to hundreds of years ago,” Avara explains.

 “When we started demo[lition], we pulled the drywall down off the walls and ceiling and uncovered two really cool lava rock walls and some beautiful wooden beams in the ceiling.
 That was definitely something we wanted to highlight.
 All the quirks in the building add to the history and charm of the space, which we love,” Avara shared.

+And, in one corner of the brewpub, you can enjoy a frosty ale in the classic ‘Snug’.
 “Back when it was frowned upon for women to be seen in bars and pubs, they could enjoy a drink in this private room called a snug,” Avara shared.
 Additionally, a small nook at the brewpub’s forefront features antique chairs, a gas fireplace, and old board games.

-English Pub Fare
+English Pub Fare in Bend

-“Our kids are seeing first hand what hard work looks like, and my hope is that we’re teaching them that if you put in the time and energy, you can achieve your goals.
+“Our kids are seeing firsthand what hard work looks like, and my hope is that we’re teaching them that if you put in the time and energy, you can achieve your goals.
 We are also fortunate to have an incredibly supportive family who has been a tremendous help through the entire process.
 It really does take a village.”